Buying House After Filing Bankruptcy And Qualifying For Mortgage

 Home Buyers can purchase home with outstanding collections and charge off accounts without having to pay them off.

-- Judgments can be negotiated to a reduced amount and needs to be paid at or before closing and reflect it on public records
+- Judgments can be negotiated to a reduced amount and need to be paid at or before closing and reflect on public records

 - Three months proof of payment via canceled checks and/or bank statements

-Judgments that is not reporting on credit reports will be discovered by lenders when they do a nationwide public records search during the mortgage process.
+Judgments that are not reporting on credit reports will be discovered by lenders when they do a nationwide public records search during the mortgage process.